-An overview of JWST's Solar System capabilities and exploration of some possible science applications can be found in Milam et al. (2016), Norwood et al. (2015), and this overview flyer.
+An overview of JWST's Solar System capabilities and exploration of some possible science applications can be found in Milam et al. (2016) and Norwood et al. (2015).
 The following list includes links to 2-page flyers on some potential science investigations:

 Asteroids: Surface composition, thermal properties

 - Giant planets: Vertical and horizontal cloud structures, global circulation, chemistry and composition, thermodynamics